Skip to content

 • Higher total olefin yield

-• Longer run-length and consequently higher up-time
+• Longer run-length and higher uptime

 Electric cracking decreases the lifecycle CO2 footprint of products